ibm-cloud-docs/openshift/openshift_registry.md

 <br />

-## Understanding how to authorize your cluster to pull images from a registry
+## Understanding how to authorize your cluster to pull images from a private registry
 {: #cluster_registry_auth}

 To pull images from a registry, your Red Hat OpenShift on IBM Cloud cluster uses a special type of Kubernetes secret, an `imagePullSecret`.
 This image pull secret stores the credentials to access a container registry.
 The container registry can be your namespace in {{site.data.keyword.registrylong_notm}}, a namespace in {{site.data.keyword.registrylong_notm}} that belongs to a different {{site.data.keyword.cloud_notm}} account, or any other private registry such as Docker.
 Your cluster is set up to pull images from your namespace in {{site.data.keyword.registrylong_notm}} and deploy containers from these images to the `default` Kubernetes namespace in your cluster.
 If you need to pull images in other cluster OpenShift project or other registries, you must set up the image pull secret.